zaryar/Image-AugmentationTP/README.md

 - Install all Requirements
 - Start main.py from Image-AugmentationTP ($python3 local_version/back/main.py)
 - Start index.js from Image-AugmentationTP/local_version/front ($node index.js)
+- (trust your server if you dont have https chrome://flags/#unsafely-treat-insecure-origin-as-secure)
 - connect your client with the server (through the webbrowser)
 - chose your favorite filter and click start stream :)